 We present a mixed precision formulation of the multigrid \mbox{V-cycle} method with general assumptions on the finite precision errors of the coarsest-level solver and smoothers.
 We derive a bound on the relative finite precision error of the V-cycle which gives insight into how the finite precision errors from the individual components of the V-cycle may affect the overall finite precision error.
 The presented approach enables analyses of V-cycles with various (mixed precision) coarsest-level solvers and smoothers.

 In this work, we focus on mixed precision smoothers based on IC factorization.
-We present theoretical results implying that in certain settings the precisions used for applying the IC smoothing could be significantly lower than the precision used for computing the residual, restriction, prolongation, and correction on the concrete level.
-The results of experiments on GPUs using the Ginkgo library show a significant speedup and energy savings of variants with low precisions IC smoothing.
+We present theoretical results implying that in certain settings the precisions used for applying the IC smoothing could be significantly lower than the precision used for computing the residual, restriction, prolongation, and correction on a given level.
+Experiments on GPUs using the Ginkgo library show a significant speedup and energy savings of variants with low precisions IC smoothing.

-In future work we would like to apply the result to analyze mixed precision multigrid methods with other frequently used smoothers, e.g., Gauss-Seidel or SOR smoothers.
+In future work, we would like to apply these results to analyze mixed precision multigrid methods with other frequently used smoothers, e.g., Gauss-Seidel or SOR smoothers.
 Moreover, it would be interesting to investigate if the presented results can be extended to methods with both pre- and post- smoothing and subsequently used to study the effects of finite precision errors in PCG with multigrid preconditioning.